sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ## MC/DC (Modified Condition/Decision Coverage)

-Modified condition/decision coverage (MC/DC from now on), looks at the combinations of conditions like path coverage does.
+Modified condition/decision coverage, or MC/DC, looks at the combinations of conditions like path coverage does.
-However, instead of aiming at testing all the possible combinations, we take a certain selection process in order to identify the "important ones".
-Clearly, the goal of focusing on the important ones is to tackle the large amount of test cases that one needs to devise when aiming at 100% path coverage.
+However, instead of aiming at testing all the possible combinations, we follow a process in order to identify the "important" combinations.
+The goal of focusing on these important combinations is to manage the large number of test cases that one needs to devise when aiming for 100% path coverage.

-The idea of MC/DC is to simply exercise each condition in a way that it can, independently of the other conditions, affect the outcome of the entire decision.
-This might sound a bit complicated, but the example will clarify it.
+The idea of MC/DC is to *exercise each condition in a way that it can, independently of the other conditions, affect the outcome of the entire decision*.
+The example that is about to come will clarify it.

-And interestingly, if our conditions have only a binary outcome, which is our case here, as conditions either return true or false, the number of tests we will need for that is always "only" $$N+1$$, where $$N$$ is the number of conditions in the program.
+Cost-wise, a relevant characteristic of MC/DC coverage is that, supposing that conditions only have binary outcomes (i.e., true or false), the number of tests required to achieve 100% MC/DC coverage is $$N+1$$, where $$N$$ is the number of conditions in the decision.
 $$N+1$$ is definitely smaller than $$2^N$$!

-Again, to devise a test suite that achieves 100% MC/DC coverage, we should select $$N+1$$ combinations of inputs where all the conditions can independently affect the outcome.
+Again, to devise a test suite that achieves 100% MC/DC coverage, we should devise $$N+1$$ test cases that, when combined, exercise all the combinations independently from the others.

-Let's do it in a mechanical way.
+The question is how to select such test cases.
 See the example below.

-Let's test the decision block we have in the previous example, with its corresponding truth table.
+Let's test the decision block from the previous example, `(A && ( B || C))`, with its corresponding truth table.
 Note how each row represents a test $$T_n$$.
 In this case, tests go from 1 to 8, as we have 3 decisions, and $$2^3$$ is 8:

 <table>